Thomas Demand at 303 Gallery and Merlin James at Sikkema Jenkins & Co

 Other images depict the depopulated offices as they might have appeared on the day of the historically momentous robbery, with shots of the national flag hanging on the exterior balcony or in the lobby, and the disheveled desk from which the stationery was stolen.
 The images, however, only really start to become sinister when you know the backstory.
 Left to their own devices, they would simply be bland, in a cute, dinky way.

 Unlike the central, causal relationship between final image and constructed model in Mr. Demand’s work, the relationship of model to painting in Merlin James is incidental and occluded.
-In fact, the viewer might only know that some of his paintings of buildings arte modeled on the artist’s own dollhouse-like constructions from the gallery poster that shows the artist alongside a table of them in his studio.
+In fact, the viewer might only know that some of his paintings of buildings are modeled on the artist’s own dollhouse-like constructions from the gallery poster that shows the artist alongside a table of them in his studio.
 But what the viewer does pick up is a marked sense of artifice within the painted image, if not the source or the artist’s perception of it.

 Mr. James’s exhibition is his third in New York in the last two years: He was the subject of a retrospective overview at Sikkema Jenkins in 2005, and earlier this year the New York Studio School presented his transcriptions of old master paintings, a show (organized by this critic) which also included work dating from the outset of his career.
 Even the present, thematically-focused show includes old work.
-An evident aversion to a concentration on new work is of a peace with the artist’s refined sense of slow deliberation, and of art that feeds on different pasts – the artist’s own, the medium’s, and, in this case, the lived-in weather-worn buildings themselves.
+An evident aversion to a concentration on new work is of a piece with the artist’s refined sense of slow deliberation, and of art that feeds on different pasts – the artist’s own, the medium’s, and, in this case, the lived-in weather-worn buildings themselves.

 Mr. James’s paintings are loveable in their quirkiness, but nonetheless willfully difficult: he wants to paint in bright, cheery colors, but insists on working unwieldy acrylic paint and various textured materials to get there.
 His palette is often muted to the point of muddiness; forms are obscured; the handwriting perfunctory.
 He is the kind of artist who lives his oxymorons — surfaces are painstakingly spontaneous, images are tortuously slight.